LinSharp/yam/README.md

 - Tag - A tag is made by starting with `<tag_name>`, closing with `</tag_name>`, and putting content in the middle.
 Tags that do not need content can be done this way: `<tag_name/>`
     A reference to a function, that will decode the tag is needed.
-It can be passed as a keyword argument to the parser.
     The content within tag is passed to the decoding function as text.
     - Tags that start with `<tag_name>` will pass content between the tags as string to the function
     - Tags can be added into a pipeline using vertical bar - "|" between tags